-We talked to Ray Meadham, CEO of Multiview Media about music management and here is what he said about it.
+Ray Meadham, CEO of Multiview Media tells us about music management during Covid.

 First of all, how are you and your family doing in these COVID-19 times?